 Social Systems Sciences ( “S-cubed") operated as a department of the Wharton School at the University of Pennsylvania from the early 1970s through the mid 1980s organized around the work and writings of Russell L. Ackoff and Systems Thinking.
-Ackoff had been a prominent academic at Case Western University prior to coming to Wharton in 1964.
-He co-authored the textbook Introduction to Operations Research (1957), a pioneering work that helped define a field.
-However he became increasingly critical of Operations Research’s reliance on specific mathematical techniques, and advocated multi-disciplinary, functional approach to problem-solving (or preferably problem “dissolving").
-At Wharton, Ackoff worked with his former philosophy professors Tom Cowan and Operations Research co-author C. West Churchman as well as other prominent researchers such as Fred Emery and Eric Trist to develop such multi-disciplinary methods.
-As Social Systems Sciences developed, it also became associated with several other principles including synthetic (as opposed to analytical) reasoning, broad stakeholder participation in decision making, and idealized design.
-The program came to an end as an academic department in the late 1980s after Ackoff, Cowan and Jamshid Gharajedaghi left to form a consulting company, Interact.
+Ackoff had co-authored the textbook Introduction to Operations Research (1957) and was president of Operations Research Society of America (1956–1957), but he became critical of OR’s reliance on mathematical techniques, and advocated instead a multi-disciplinary, functional approach to problems.
+At S-cubed, Ackoff worked with his former philosophy professors Tom Cowan and C. West Churchman as well as other broad multi-disciplinary thinkers such as Fred Emery and Eric Trist.
+As Social Systems Sciences developed, it adopted other principles including synthetic (as opposed to analytical) reasoning, broad stakeholder participation in decision making, and idealized design.
+The program came to an end as an academic department in the late 1980s after Ackoff left to form a consulting company, Interact.

 - include paper(s)

 - include Interact projects

 - possibly webpages for an Interact and Tom Cowan

 - have ( “S-cubed") page come directly here?